KJAM-FM

-KJAM-FM (103.1 FM, "Jammin' Country") is a full-service radio station licensed to serve Madison, South Dakota.
-The station is owned by Alpha Media, through licensee Digity 3E License, LLC.
+KJAM-FM (103.1 MHz, "Jammin' Country") is a full-service radio station licensed to serve Madison, South Dakota.
+The station is owned by Alpha Media, through licensee Alpha 3E Licensee LLC.
 It airs a country music format.

 Notable on-air personalities include Peg Nordling, JJ, Paul Vold, and the syndicated hosts Whitney Allen and Lia.

 KJAM-FM is also the home for area high school football and basketball broadcasts, as well as Dakota State University.
 During the summer, KJAM-FM also broadcasts amateur baseball games from the Corn Belt League.

 The station was assigned the KJAM-FM call letters by the Federal Communications Commission on November 29, 1979.